Hendrix-CS/csci151/labs/adventure.md

 ## Don't Panic

-This project might at first glance appear huge, and there is certainly a lot to read and understand before you can get started.
+This lab might at first glance appear huge, and there is certainly a lot to read and understand before you can get started.
 But

 1. it is not